 What is the treatment for lichen planus?

-Most cases of lichen planus are relatively mild.
+Most lichen planus is relatively mild.
 Affected individuals who do not have symptoms do not need treatment.
-Ultimately, there is no agreed upon cure for this condition.
+Ultimately, there is no agreed-upon cure for this condition.

 If the itch or appearance of the rash are unpleasant, topical corticosteroid creams may be of help.
-Topical steroid creams that, for example, are under wrapping or taped at bedtime may also be useful when possible.
+Topical steroid creams that, for example, are unwrapping or taped at bedtime may also be useful when practical.
 For localized, itchy, thick lesions, injections of corticosteroids may be given.
 Antihistamines may blunt the itch, particularly if it is only moderate.
 This effect is in part due to the sedative effect of antihistamines.

 Find out what women really need.